-- (1) B-5 ECEAP providers must ensure that staff, volunteers, and children wash their hands with soap and warm water upon arrival at the classroom, after returning from outdoor play, before eating, after using the toilet, after touching body fluids, and after touching animals. - (2) Hand sanitizers or hand wipes with alcohol may be used for adults and children over twenty-four months of age when: - (a) Proper handwashing facilities are not available; and - (b) Hands are not visibly soiled or dirty. - (c) Children are actively supervised when using hand sanitizers. - (3) Hand sanitizer is not used in place of proper handwashing
+- (1) ECEAP providers must ensure that staff, volunteers, and children wash their hands with soap and warm water upon arrival at the classroom, after returning from outdoor play, before eating, after using the toilet, after touching body fluids such as blowing nose or brushing teeth, and after touching animals. - (2) Hand sanitizers or hand wipes with alcohol may be used for adults and children over twenty-four months of age when: - (a) Proper handwashing facilities are not available; and - (b) Hands are not visibly soiled or dirty. - (c) Children are actively supervised when using hand sanitizers. - (3) Hand sanitizer is not used in place of proper handwashing